Associated Banc-Corp (ASB) Shares Plummet Below 1-Year High

-Associated Banc-Corp (NYSE: ASB)’s stock price has dropped by -0.91 in relation to previous closing price of 14.79.
-Nevertheless, the company has seen a loss of -7.13% in its stock price over the last five trading days.
+The stock of Associated Banc-Corp (NYSE: ASB) has decreased by -3.14 when compared to last closing price of 14.95.
+Despite this, the company has experienced a -3.14% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Associated Banc-Corp (NYSE: ASB) Right Now?

-Associated Banc-Corp (NYSE: ASB) has a higher price-to-earnings ratio of 5.85x compared to its average ratio, and the 36-month beta value for ASB is at 1.00.
-Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 9 as “hold,” and 0 as “sell.”
+Associated Banc-Corp (NYSE: ASB) has a higher price-to-earnings ratio of 5.73x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.99.

 Sponsored

-The average price suggested by analysts for ASB is $19.89, which is $5.24 above the current market price.
-The public float for ASB is 146.56M, and currently, shorts hold a 3.73% of that float.
-The average trading volume for ASB on May 12, 2023 was 2.08M shares.
+The average price point forecasted by analysts for Associated Banc-Corp (ASB) is $19.89, which is $5.41 above the current market price.
+The public float for ASB is 146.56M, and currently, short sellers hold a 3.73% ratio of that float.
+The average trading volume of ASB on May 17, 2023 was 2.11M shares.

 ASB’s Market Performance